 Clicking this sunset shot turned out a little hard for me.
 I tried almost every default mode, and most of the time, it gave me a blown-out sun.
 Though bringing down exposure value helped contain the sun, but it also darkened the overall image at the same time.

 Note 10 Pro is quite reasonable with portrait, the edge mapping of the subject is good, and so is the background blur.
 For beauty mode, Infinix hasn’t done a great job.
 It washes away all the natural skin patterns overdo the makeup, and make images a lot more artificial.

 Like I said earlier, Super Night mode works in almost every situation.
 I used it indoors and outdoors, where ever the ambient light was below the recommended level, and it turned out vibrant, sharp, rich in detail and handled light source in a much better way.
 You would find it shooting some awesome pictures of the skyscrapers.

 I couldn’t’ get a similar result with the standard or a 64MP shot.
 They are just below-average performers at night.

 4K is a huge charm

 At this price point, shooting 4K video from both front and rear cameras is a huge charm, especially for Vloggers.
-Like the Super Night, the algorithm keeps 4K videos rich in details and vibrant colors.
-I could comfortably shoot 30 minutes video without a glitch in surrounding temperature under 30 centigrade, but for outdoor, you will need to shorten your clips as rising temperature, and corresponding notifications keep plaguing the screen and shutting down the recording.
+Like Super Night, the algorithm keeps 4K videos vibrant and colorful.
+I could comfortably shoot 30 minutes video without a glitch in a surrounding temperature under 29 centigrade, but for outdoor, you will need to shorten your clips as rising phone temperature, and corresponding heat notifications keep plaguing the screen and forcing the camera app to shutdown.